niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### For Flip-Style Derail

-Grind paint off of attaching face of bracket face before welding

-Locate bracket on side of derail
+1. Locate bracket on side of derail

-Move derailer side to side, move to the closest position and then the furthest, making sure sensor is clear
+2. Move derailer side to side, to the nearest and furthest extent, making sure sensor is clear of moving parts

-Ensure sensor will be clear of wheels
+3. Ensure sensor will be clear of wheels

+4. Grind paint off of mating face of sensor bracket before welding

+5. Weld sensor to derail

 ### For Swing-Style Derail

-Locate bracket on stand
+1. Locate bracket on stand

-Bolt bracket to stand
+2. Bolt bracket to stand

-* Locate sensor bracket welded to derail device

-> Bracket is previously installed.
-Mounting and welding instructions are not currently included within the scope of this document.

-* Check that front of sensor is parallel to side face of derail device
-* Slide the sensor in the slotted brack until it the face of the sensor is 3.5mm from the face of the derail

 ### Liquid-Tight tubing

 * Marmon provided

 1. Measure between bracket to box

-2. Cut tubing
+3. Cut tubing

-3. Run cable through tubing from sensor to box
+5. Run cable through tubing from sensor to box

-4. slide the bracket straight down on to the sensor
+7. slide the bracket straight down on to the sensor

-5. Move bracket forward and back to adjust
+9. Move bracket forward and back to adjust

-6. Once positioned, tighten top bolts to secure bracket
+11. Once positioned, tighten top bolts to secure bracket

-7. Connect sensor wire in box
+13. Connect sensor wire in box

 ---